epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

                                   `rss-reader https://news.yahoo.com/rss/ -p C:\Users\User\Destination_Folder\ -l 10 -j` - convert 10 news from the json feed to pdf.

-                                  `rss-reader url -b -p C:\Users\User\Destination_Folder\` - convert log journal to pdf
+                                  `rss-reader -b -p C:\Users\User\Destination_Folder\` - convert log journal to pdf

-                                  `rss-reader url -d 20191119 -p C:\Users\User\Destination_Folder\` - convert all news from the local storage to pdf for 20191119.
+                                  `rss-reader -d 20191119 -p C:\Users\User\Destination_Folder\` - convert all news from the local storage to pdf for 20191119.

-                                  `rss-reader url -d 20191119 -p C:\Users\User\Destination_Folder\ -l 10` - convert 10 news from the local storage to pdf for 20191119.
+                                  `rss-reader -d 20191119 -p C:\Users\User\Destination_Folder\ -l 10` - convert 10 news from the local storage to pdf for 20191119.

                                   `rss-reader https://news.yahoo.com/rss/ -hl C:\Users\User\Destination_Folder\` - convert all news from the feed to html.

                                   `rss-reader https://news.yahoo.com/rss/ -hl C:\Users\User\Destination_Folder\ -l 10` - convert 10 news from the feed to html.

-                                  `rss-reader url -b -hl C:\Users\User\Destination_Folder\` - convert log journal to html/
+                                  `rss-reader -b -hl C:\Users\User\Destination_Folder\` - convert log journal to html/

-                                  `rss-reader url -d 20191119 -hl C:\Users\User\Destination_Folder\` - convert all news from the local storage to pdf for 20191119.
+                                  `rss-reader -d 20191119 -hl C:\Users\User\Destination_Folder\` - convert all news from the local storage to pdf for 20191119.

-                                  `rss-reader url -d 20191119 -hl C:\Users\User\Destination_Folder\ -l 10` - convert 10 news from the local storage to pdf for 20191119.
+                                  `rss-reader -d 20191119 -hl C:\Users\User\Destination_Folder\ -l 10` - convert 10 news from the local storage to pdf for 20191119.

 The `Destination_Folder\` is a folder where files after pdf conversion will be stored.
 The `\` in the end of the path is a mandatory for the program.
 If the `Destination_Folder` does not exist, or you have no permission to create pdf inside it, the program will let you know.
 Since pdf convertion is a heavy weight procedure, it can take time.
 If ther is no errors, just wait until it converts.

 ## General issues